The History of the Standard Oil Company

 By Ida Tarbell

-With an introduction by Elizabeth Catte
+With a new introduction by Elizabeth Catte

-But his private empire was nearly undone by the tireless journalism of a single, determined woman.
-Published in 1904, Ida Minerva Tarbell's The History of the Standard Oil Company exposed Rockefeller's monopolistic tactics to the public, eventually resulting in the company's dismantling in 1911.
-Yet Tarbell's work is more than simply a monumental piece of reporting; it is a deft, engrossing portrait of business in America—both its virtues and excesses.
+But his private empire was nearly undone by the tireless journalism of a single, determined woman, Ida Tarbell.
+Originally published in 1904, The History of the Standard Oil Company exposed Rockefeller's monopolistic tactics to the public, eventually resulting in the company's dismantling in 1911.
+More than simply a monumental piece of reporting; it is a deft, engrossing portrait of business in America—both its virtues and excesses.